FredericGariepy/LighthouseLabs/PKM/W2/D1/W2D1_task_NIST_prep.md

 Now, review the Categorize Step page along with it's associated FAQ (with a focus on section 2 & 3).
 Then using what you learned make a categorization determination around the company's database server and the potential impact on the organization if it is compromised in anyway, be sure to address all elements of the CIA triad.
+___

--> Share your responses with your peers on discord!
+# -> Share your responses with your peers on discord!
+## response

+top 3 biggest risk:
+1. Data Breach.
+   Exposing the company's data: PII and Financial data.
+Loss of trust in the company.
+2.